 European Union and International Competition Law

 Ms. Vandenborre repeatedly has been selected for inclusion in Chambers Global: The World’s Leading Lawyers for Business, and in the 2014 edition, she is described as “a technically excellent lawyer who holds her own at oral hearings, and has excellent contacts.”
-She also was named a leading practitioner in her field by Chambers Europe 2013 and Who’s Who Legal: Competition Lawyers & Economists 2013.
+She also was named a leading practitioner in her field by Chambers Europe 2013, Who’s Who Legal: Competition Lawyers & Economists 2013, The International Who’s Who of Competition Lawyers & Economists 2014 and Who’s Who Legal: Competition 2015.
 She was chosen as a “Rising Legal Star” for antitrust by Law360, and recognized by Global Competition Review on various occasions, including being profiled as a leading antitrust attorney in its 2013 “Women in Antitrust” issue, selected in its 2012 “40 Under 40” list and shortlisted in the “Lawyer of the Year — 40 and Under” at the GCR Awards 2013.

 - Alfa-Access-Renova (AAR) in the US$56 billion sale of TNK-BP, a joint venture between AAR and BP plc, to Rosneft Oil Company.
 This was the largest M&A transaction in the world in 2012 and the largest globally for more than three years;

 - Mylan Inc. in its proposed acquisition of Agila Specialties Private Limited from Strides Arcolab Limited for as much as US$1.85 billion in cash;